john-rapp/portfolio/README.md

 # john-rapp.github.io
-A place to write about myself, my work, and possibly my dog.
+A place to write about myself, my work, and anything else that comes to mind.